SSK-14/WizSearch/docs/OLLAMA.md

 ```
 ngrok http 11434 --host-header="localhost:11434"
 ```

-This command will provide you with a public URL to access your Ollama instance.
+🎉 This command will provide you with a public URL to access your Ollama instance.

-## 🎉 Try It Out
-Access the Wiz search interface at: [Wiz Search](https://wizsearch-ollama.streamlit.app/).
-- Add the Ngrok URL in the sidebar.
-- Enjoy exploring the capabilities of Ollama!

-Feel free to customize this setup to fit your needs and enjoy your demo!